litlifesoftware/lit_relative_date_time/README.md

 # Lit Relative Date Time

-A Flutter package to generate localized relative dates to show differences in time in human-readible format.
+A Flutter package to generate relative dates to show differences in time in localized and	human-readable format.

 ## Screenshots